ze-mari/Parser/README.md

 # Parser
-Parse lawyers of Russian Federation using BeautifulSoup
+Parse lawyers of RF using BeautifulSoup